This Is How Often You Should Really Wash Your Linen

 Despite this, it turns out we’re really not washing our bed linen as much as we should.
 A survey commissioned by bedding reviewer Mattress Advisor found that most people didn’t change their bedding every few days or even every couple of weeks.
 Out of the 1000 people surveyed, the majority only washed their bed linen every 24.4 days.
 Yes, that’s over three weeks of sleeping in the same sheets before they’re washed.

 Ok, so sleeping in less-than-fresh sheets isn’t going to ruin your life, sure, but it could potentially leave you open to a myriad of bacteria.
 No joke.
 Philip Tierno, microbiologist and pathologist at New York University School of Medicine says that humans produce around 26 gallons of sweat in bed every year, creating a nice, humid environment that allows bacteria to thrive.

-“You have spores of fungi, bacteria, animal dander, pollen, soil, lint, finishing agents of whatever the sheets are made from, colouring material, all sorts of excrements from the body including sweat, sputum, vaginal, and anal excretions, urine milieu, skin cells,” Philip told Tech Insider.
+“You have spores of fungi, bacteria, animal dander, pollen, soil, lint, finishing agents of whatever the sheets are made from, colouring material, all sorts of excrements from the body including sweat and skin cells,” Philip told Tech Insider.

 “Plus there are cosmetics that people use - they put oils and creams on their body, all of that is in that milieu.”

 Guilty as charged.
 Tierno also warns that the living organisms sharing your bed with you can become “significant” in as little as a week, which can trigger “an allergic response” like sniffling and sneezing.

 "If you touched dog poo in the street, you'd want to wash your hands.
 Consider that analogous to your bedding.
 If you saw what was there - but of course you don't see it - after a while you have to say to yourself, 'Do I want to sleep in that?’,” Tierno explained.